Édith Lejet

-Édith Lejet (born 19 July 1941) is a French composer and music educator.
+Édith Lejet (19 July 1941 – 15 July 2024) was a French composer and music educator.

 Biography

-Born in Paris, Lejet studied with Marcel Beaufils (aesthetics), Henri Challan (harmony), Marcel Bitsch (counterpoint and fugue), Jean Rivier and Andre Jolivet (composition) at the Paris Conservatory.
-She lived at the Casa Velasquez in Madrid from 1968 to 1970.
-She began teaching harmony at the Sorbonne (1970–1972) and then became professor at the National Conservatory of Music and Dance in Paris.
-In 2004, she was appointed professor of composition at the École Normale de Musique de Paris Alfred Cortot.
+Born in Paris, Lejet was the youngest of three children in a family with an engineer father.
+Lejet studied with Marcel Beaufils (aesthetics), Henri Challan (harmony), Marcel Bitsch (counterpoint and fugue), Jean Rivier and Andre Jolivet (composition) at the Paris Conservatory.
+She was in residence at the Casa de Velázquez in Madrid from 1968 to 1970.

+Lejet taught harmony at the Sorbonne from 1970 to 1972, and subsequently became professor at the National Conservatory of Music and Dance in Paris.
+In 2004, Lejet was appointed professor of composition at the École Normale de Musique de Paris Alfred Cortot.

+Lejet died on 15 July 2024, at the age of 82.